Jacob van Hoogstraaten: Education, professor

 Van Hoogstraten was born in Hoogstraten, Burgundian Netherlands (now Belgium).
 He studied the classics and theology with the Dominicans at Old University of Leuven.
-In 1485, was among the first in the history of that institution to receive the degree of Master of Arts.
+In 1485, he was among the first in the history of that institution to receive the degree of Master of Arts.
 He there entered the order, and after his ordination to the priesthood in 1496, he matriculated in the University of Cologne to continue his theological studies.

 At the general chapter held in 1498 at Ferrara he was appointed professor of theology at the Dominican college of Cologne.
 In 1500, he was elected prior of St Paul’s Priory in Antwerp.
-On the expiration of his term of office he returned to Cologne, where, in February, 1504, he received the degree of Doctor of Theology.
+On the expiration of his term of office, he returned to Cologne, where, in February, 1504, he received the degree of Doctor of Theology.
 At the general chapter of the Dominican Order held in Pavia in 1507 he was made regent of studies, and thereby became professor of theology at the university.

 Inquisitor

 Van Hoogstraten began his controversial career by publishing in 1507 Defensorium fratrum mendicantium contra curatos illos qui privilegia fratrum injuste impugnat (Cologne) in defence of the mendicant orders, who had been accused of abusing their privileges.
-In the following year he published several works against the eminent Italian jurist, Pietro Tomasi of Ravenna, who was then lecturing in the German universities.
-During his controversy with the Italian jurist he was elected prior of the convent of Cologne, and thus became inquisitor general of the archbishoprics of Cologne, Mainz, and Trier.
+In the same year he published several works against the eminent Italian jurist, Pietro Tomasi of Ravenna, who was then lecturing in the German universities.
+During his controversy with the Italian jurist, he was elected prior of the convent of Cologne, and thus became inquisitor general of the archbishoprics of Cologne, Mainz, and Trier.
+He wrote several treatises, particularly against the use of witchcraft and in 1512 he took place in the trial of Herman van Rijswijk, and condemned him as a relapsed heretic.